SariskaIO/sariska-co-browsing-sample-app-with-cdn/README.md

 To get started, follow these steps:

+1. Open `App.js` and put your API key.

-1. In the project directory, install the dependencies using the following command:
+2. In the project directory, install the dependencies using the following command:

-2. To run the app in development mode, use the following command:
+3. To run the app in development mode, use the following command:

-3. Open [http://localhost:3000](http://localhost:3000) in your web browser to view the app.
+4. Open [http://localhost:3000](http://localhost:3000) in your web browser to view the app.

 Enjoy exploring the co-browsing integration with Pomodoro App and the included UI components!